 - Health Intranet connection – Your practice or organisation must be approved by the Health Intranet Governance Board and must connect to the ESA system via a Health Intranet-approved network

 - Digital certificate – All users of the ESA system must use an individual HealthSecure digital certificate

 - Web Browser – Your web browser must be capable of supporting 128-bit encryption.
 If this is not the case, then your connection will not be accepted by the ESA system.
 In this case, the browser should be upgraded to the most recent version.

 The ESA system has been validated using Microsoft Internet Explorer 6.
-Other browsers may run successfully, however Sector Services makes no guarantees in this regard.
+Other browsers may run successfully, however Sector Operations makes no guarantees in this regard.

 Do I have to have a stand-alone computer in my practice to use ESA system?